Regardless of your experience, your skills or level of governance experience, board appointments are made in one of four ways.

 - 10% were appointed by responding to an advertisement.

-It wasn’t a perfect study – they rarely are (it could have been that a colleague told them about a role that was advertised by a recruiter).
-However, from these statistics, it’s clear that successful NEDs understand that their personal connections really matter when it comes to board appointments.
+It was not a perfect study – they rarely are (it could have been that a colleague told them about a role that was advertised by a recruiter for example).
+However, from these statistics, it’s clear that successful NEDs understand that their personal connections really matter when it comes to gaining a board appointment.
 Indeed, most successful Non-Executives I speak with quote their success as coming through people they know.
-But dig a little deeper and almost all have also had dealings with recruiters or have had to write board applications at some point.
+But dig a little deeper, and almost all have also had dealings with recruiters or have had to write board applications at some point.

 Mark Granovetter’s book (written over 40 years ago) called Getting a Job, looked at how executives in the USA found their most recent executive roles.
 Here he found that:

-- 56% of executives found their (then current) jobs via personal connections,
+- 56% of executives found their (executive) jobs via personal connections,

 - 19% by directly approaching companies